sOckhamSter/lgtv-bridge/README.md

-# Startguide - lgtv-bridge
+# lgtv-bridge
-## Node.js bridge for LG webOS TVs
+## A Docker-based Node.js bridge for LG webOS TVs

 ### Modification Notes
 - Modified from lgtv-alexa-skill to remove the Alexa part and add a webhook accessible API